CohenCampbell/CohenCampbell/README.md

 ###

 ❗<small style="font-size: 10px, ;"> I organized all of my Springboard repository by putting them all in a single repository.
-In doing so I lost the commits for 50+ repository.
+In doing so I lost the commits for 50+ repositories.
 Please view <a href="https://github.com/CohenCampbell/springboard-projects-and-exercises">this</a> repository to view my work over the 10 months I was learning with Springboard!</small>❗

 ###